 4) What are some of the ideas in your book to keep girls in sports?

 Alison: a coach needs to create a safe and nurturing environment for the team.
-This starts with building a relationship with each player that extends beyond just an athlete, but as a whole person.
-It’s taking the time to learn about their family, their extra-curricular interests, and other aspects of their life.
+This starts with building a relationship with each player that extends beyond just an athlete but as a whole person.
+It’s taking the time to learn about their family, extra-curricular interests, and other aspects of their life.

 Mia: Something as simple as picking Team Captains can be a way to build team chemistry or destroy it.
 A rotation schedule that gives each player a chance to lead also teaches the value of being a good follower.